Colleges, School and Institutes

 My scholarship is interdisciplinary and centres on the literature and culture of New York City, queer writing, and modern American poetry.

 My first book was entitled Collage in Twentieth-Century Art, Literature, and Culture: Joseph Cornell, William Burroughs, Frank O’Hara, and Bob Dylan (Ashgate, 2014).
 Exploring the influence of Europe’s artist-émigrés on New York City culture from 1912 onwards, it argued that collage was both a transformative practice and a provocative theoretical model that was central to modernism and its aftermaths, revolutionizing the ways in which literature was written and art and music was made during the twentieth century.

-I am currently writing my second monograph, Multiple Voices: New York City Poetry, 1960-1995, which combines close reading, creative writing, and archival research to explore the relationship between poetry and resistance from the counterculture to the AIDS crisis, and to argue that socially-situated poetry offers particular sites of resistance.
+I am currently writing my second monograph, Everyday Rebellion: New York City Poetry, 1960-1995, which combines close reading, creative writing, and archival research to explore the relationship between poetry and resistance from the counterculture to the AIDS crisis, and to argue that socially-situated poetry offers particular sites of resistance.
 I am also editing a comprehensive new anthology of New York poetry from the eighteenth century to the present day: City of the World: the Poetry of New York (under contract to Fordham University Press).